gkapfham/www.gregorykapfhammer-old.com/_posts/2020-06-12-Responsive-Web-Testing.md

 [software]({{site.baseurl}}software/).
 While both academia and industry are starting to make progress on this important problem, more work remains to create fully automated methods for testing responsive web pages.
-Do you have ideas about how to automate this process?
-Are you interested in collaborating with me on research to make the next generation of automated responsive web testing techniques?
+Do you have ideas about how to further automate this testing process?
+Are you interested in collaborating with me on [research]({{site.baseurl}}research/) to make the next generation of automated responsive web testing techniques?
 If so, then I hope that you will [contact]({{site.baseurl}}contact/) me to share some of your ideas!
 Or, do you want to be updated when I publish new blog posts like this one?
 If you do, then please [subscribe]({{site.baseurl}}support/) to my mailing list.

 {% include _footers/blog_footer.html %}